-- collect the fingerprints or photographs of any child/young person who is with Police by reason of a place of safety warrant (\$9 of the Act) or an unaccompanied child/young person (s48 of the OT Act).
-These are care and protection provisions only and youth justice interventions cannot be applied. - take voluntary fingerprints or photographs.
+- take fingerprints or photographs from any child under ten years unless required for elimination purposes (these will be destroyed once the elimination comparison has been carried out).
+The Crimes Act 1961 sets the minimum age of criminal responsibility at ten years. - collect the fingerprints or photographs of any child/young person who is with Police by reason of a place of safety warrant (\$9 of the OT Act) or an unaccompanied child/young person (\$48 of the OT Act).
+These are care and protection provisions only and youth justice interventions cannot be applied.